 PYTHON

-In Python, a list is a data type that consists of an ordered collection of items.
-Lists can include items (or elements) of any data type, including numbers, strings, dictionaries, functions, and lists.
+In Python, a list is a built-in data type for storing ordered collections of items.
+Lists are mutable and can include elements of any type, including booleans, integers, strings, dictionaries, or other lists.

 How to Use Python Lists